At this point, you’re probably thinking I have a thing for spaghetti squash.

 - Once fully baked and slightly cooled, use a fork to scoop out spaghetti squash into fine strings.
 Set aside.

-- Lightly grease a 9x13-inch (or similar size) baking dish and lay down 1/3 of the squash.
+- Lightly grease a 9×13-inch (or similar size) baking dish (adjust dish size/number if altering the number of servings) and lay down 1/3 of the squash.
 Top with several spoonfuls of tofu ricotta, then pour on a layer of marinara sauce.
-Repeat until all ricotta filling and marinara is used up - about 3 layers.
+Repeat until all ricotta filling and marinara is used up – about 3 layers.
 Make sure the top layer is sauce.

-- Loosely cover the dish with foil and bake for 20 minutes at 375 degrees F. Then remove foil and bake for an additional 10-15 minutes, or until the sauce is bubbly and the top is golden brown.
+- Loosely cover the dish with foil and bake for 20 minutes at 375 degrees F (190 C).
+Then remove foil and bake for an additional 10-15 minutes, or until the sauce is bubbly and the top is golden brown.
 Cover with foil if the squash is browning too quickly.

 - Let cool briefly, then serve with desired toppings (listed above).
 I prefer red pepper flakes and vegan parmesan cheese.
 Fresh basil adds a nice pop of color.

 - Best when fresh.
 Store leftovers covered in the refrigerator for 2-3 days.
-Reheat in a 350 degree F oven for 20-25 minutes, or until completely warmed through.
+Reheat in a 350-degree F (176 C) oven for 20-25 minutes or until completely warmed through.